grandcircusco/cheatsheets/java/mvc-setup-mysql.md

 ```

 #### 4b.
 SECRET APPLICATION.PROPERTIES (OPTIONAL)
-If you have any passwords or API keys or anything that should be different between group project members, create an additional config/application.properties and .gitignore it.
+If you have any passwords or API keys or anything that should be different between group project members, create an additional `config/application.properties` and `.gitignore` it.

 * Inside `src/main/resources`, create a new Folder called `config`.
 * Inside the `config` folder create a new File called `application.properties`.
 * Add your database connection info here.
 For example:
+  * Change the schema (`db_demos`) if need be.
+  * Change the password to your MySQL password.

 ```
 # Database Connection